danielteodorodt/danielteodorodt/README.md

 ### A self-taught person passionate about technologies from different areas, mainly in the development area.

 - 🔭 I’m currently working at Wake Up Cobranças and Secretária Naty (Naty.app) as CTO.
-- 😎 I have experience in several programming languages ​​like Node.js (JavaScript and Typescript), PHP, C, Python, NoSql, Kurbenetes at Google Cloud.
+- 😎 I have experience in several programming languages and frameworks ​​like Node.js (JavaScript and Typescript), PHP, C, Python, NoSql, Kurbenetes at Google Cloud.
 And also in relational databases Postgres and Mysql.
 - ✔ I work with programming for 5 years, I have had experiences with several frameworks focused on the backend.
 - 🐱‍👤 I really like the security area, especially in database failures and managed servers.